gaiakeeper/sugar_home/homebot/README.md

 c4, aws4@1.3.2, bl@1.1.2, hawk@3.1.3, http-signature@1.1.1, har-validator@2.0.6)
 ```

-And you can create the clverbot as below.
-You should create CLEVERBOT USER and get KEY from [the cleverbot site](http://cleverbot.io/keys).
+And you can create the cleverbot as below.
+You should create your own USER ID and get KEY from [the cleverbot site](http://cleverbot.io/keys).
 ```
 var cleverbot = require("cleverbot.io");
 homebot = new cleverbot(config.CLEVERBOT_USER, config.CLEVERBOT_KEY);